henrykobutra/dope-shadcn-ui/README.md

-# 🛠 The Only Dev Tools You'll Ever Need™
+# 🛠 The Only Dev Tools I Ever Need™

 Listen up.
 This is my personally curated list of development tools that actually work.
 No fluff, no BS - just the good stuff that makes coding less painful.
 If you're looking for an exhaustive list of every framework ever created, you're in the wrong place.